 As the cancer expands, it will cause swelling in the affected limb or shoulder area (see pictures).
 This swelling is therefore due to the expansion of the tumor into the surrounding soft tissues.
 The swollen area may appear hot to the touch and the dog may exhibit pain as the area is handled.
 However, as mentioned, the pain may not be that noticeable in stoic dogs.
 It's always a good idea to routinely touch your dog's legs and get familiar with how the bones and skin feel.
 If you ever feel a lump by the bone, or individualize a swollen joint, see your vet.
 If you are not sure, you can always use the other leg for comparison.

 The affected dog's bone typically become eroded and is replaced by tumorous bone which is friable and prone to fractures that do not heal.
 Typically, the dog owner reports that the dog was playing one minute, and yelping the next when the fracture occurred.
 The fracture in this case is known as "a pathologic fracture" since it affects tumorous bone.
 X-rays of the bones may show eroded bones, the typical sunburst pattern or Codman triangle, which provide a diagnosis.

-Owning two rotties, respectively spayed and neutered before 1 year of age, seems to make statistics quite scary for their future.
+Owning two Rotties, respectively spayed and neutered before one year of age, seems to make statistics quite scary for their future.
 So I have learned my hard lesson, and now I am always worried sick that one day or another one of my Rotts will start limping and showing signs of this devastating condition.